frankyeh/Brain-Data/index.md

 By consolidating curated and preprocessed fiber datasets from prominent research studies, the Fiber Data Hub enables researchers worldwide to explore brain connectivity without the need for resource-intensive data preparation.
 Whether studying neurodevelopment, neurological disorders, or population-level brain structure, the Fiber Data Hub offers an invaluable foundation for accelerating discoveries in neuroscience.

-# Example python code to search datasets in the Fiber Data Hub
+# Example Code to Search Data in the Fiber Data Hub

 ```
 import requests, io, pandas as pd